 Phone: (414)-278-4538

-How To Execute a Milwaukee County Arrest Warrant Search
+How To Run an Arrest Warrant Search in Milwaukee County Wisconsin

 Another way to research an individual’s criminal history is to find out if they have any outstanding arrest warrants.
 Several agencies publish current warrant lists or most wanted lists, allowing citizens to find information on Milwaukee County warrants.